The Practical Guide to Party Tents

-- Weight Bags - These are only available for pop up tents.
+Weight bags are exactly what they sound like.
 They rely on additional weight rather than a physical connection to the ground to ensure your shelter's stability, making them an appropriate choice for almost any location, including the beach.
 Using them is as simple as attaching them to your canopy's legs and filling them with sand or rocks.
 Ratchet sets are another option.
 They are used in place of your party tent's ropes.
 They're much easier to work with than ropes and can also reduce the number of wrinkles in your canopy's top because they provide greater tension during set up.

-Repair and Patch Kits
+Repair Kits and Cleaners

-Repair kits, also referred to as patch or splice kits, allow you to easily fix minor damage.
+Repair kits, also referred to as patch or splice kits, allow you to fix minor damage easily.
 They typically include several pieces of tent material, an adhesive, and instructions.
-The most important thing to consider when purchasing this type of kit is the brand.
-If you buy a kit from a manufacturer other than the one that made your shelter, there's a good chance the included patch material won't match your top even if it is listed as the same color.
+An important thing to consider when purchasing this type of kit is the brand.
+If you buy one from a manufacturer other than the one that made your shelter, there's a good chance the included patch material won't match your top, even if it is listed as the same color.

-Your tent's maintenance needs are going to vary depending on its construction materials, but almost all tops and sidewalls require some sort of regular cleaning.
+Your tent's maintenance needs are going to vary depending on its construction materials, but almost all tops and sidewalls require some regular cleaning.
 It's not necessary to use products made specifically for tents, but it's very important that you follow your manufacturer's recommendations and use only cleaners appropriate for your tent's materials.
-Some canopy companies offer their own lines of cleaners and protectants.
+Some canopy companies even offer their own lines of cleaners and protectants.

 Waterproof vs. Water-Resistant